RhetTbull/osxmetadata/README.md

 findercomment   kMDItemFinderComment,
                 com.apple.metadata:kMDItemFinderComment; Finder comments for
                 this file.
 A string.
+finderinfo      FinderInfo, com.apple.FinderInfo; Color tag set by the
+                Finder.
+Colors can also be set by _kMDItemUserTags.
+This is controlled by the Finder and it's recommended you don't directly access this attribute.
+If you set or remove a color tag via _kMDItemUserTag, osxmetadata will
-headline        kMDItemHeadline, com.apple.metadata:kMDItemHeadline; A
+                automatically handle processing of FinderInfo color tag. headline        kMDItemHeadline, com.apple.metadata:kMDItemHeadline; A
                 publishable entry providing a synopsis of the contents of the file.
 A string.